thaining7/Burger-Todo/README.md

 # How to use

-#### Simply enter a burger of your choice into the add a burger box.
-It will then populate the non-devoured box, where you can then devour the burger.
-Devoured burgers can then be deleted.
+* Enter a burger of your choice into the add a burger box
+* It will then populate the non-devoured box, where you can then devour the burger
+* Devoured burgers can then be deleted